Refs/ngrx-store-effect/README.md

 import { createFeatureSelector, createSelector } from '@ngrx/store';

 // this is going to be a constant which holds a selector for our entire lazy loaded module .
 Now to create a selector waht we need to do is to import createFeatureSelector method , and pass in a string called 'products';
-// where this 'products' come frome? this was acturally when we register our module StoreModule.forFeature('products',reducers) . this particular feature starts with an object property called products ,so anything in this feature module is relied on a property called 'products '
+// where this 'products' come frome? this was acturally when we register our module StoreModule.forFeature('products',reducers) . this particular feature starts with an object property called products ,so anything in this feature module is relied on a property called 'products'

 // so below code is creating a base reference to that 'products property' on our state .
 Because we have typescript here  what we can actually do is pass in the ProductState as the generic type ;

 export const getProductsState = createFeatureSelector<ProductState>('products');